 CIP Category Revenue/Capacity Growth

 Project Type Business Expansion/New Business Development

-Risk adjusted Discount 8%
+Risk adjusted Discount rate 8%

-rate

 Key risk factors Construction risks: the project may encounter unexpected delays due to unforeseen issues, such as contaminated soils, which may increase the cost of the project and/or cause schedule delays.
-Financial risks: general economic conditions will impact the parking market and if general economic declines occur in the future, future incremental revenues may fall short of forecasts.
-A timeframe of 15 years was included in the financial analysis, covering the initial five-year lease and two (2) five-year extensions.
+Financial risks: general economic conditions will impact the parking market and if general economic declines occur in the future, incremental revenues may fall short of forecasts.
+A timeframe of 15 years was included in the financial analysis, covering the initial five-year lease and two five-year extensions.
 There is risk associated with a potential future conversion of the property to non-parking use, and lease terms associated with future extensions.

 Project cost for analysis \$5.1 million

 Business Unit (BU) Landside

-Effect on business The financial analysis assumes that with construction of the performance project improvements at the facility, annual revenues to the Port will increase.
+Effect on business The financial analysis assumes that with construction of the

+performance IRR/NPV project improvements at the facility, annual revenues to the Port will increase.
 Current revenues to the Port are approximately \$2 million to \$2.5 million per year.
 Within five years of implementation of the improvements, annual revenues are anticipated to increase by close to \$1 million, totaling \$3.5 million.
-Within ten years, additional revenues are anticipated at \$2 million, bringing the annual total to around \$4.5 million.
-IRR/NPV NPV: \$5.7 million IRR: 13% Payback: 6 years CPE Impact None
+Within ten years, revenues are anticipated to increase by approximately \$2 million, bringing the annual total to around \$4.5 million.
+NPV: \$4.8 million

+IRR: 13%

+CDE I Payback: 7 years

+CPE Impact None